ImageMagick/Usage-Markdown/distorts/index.md

 The last 'center' parameter controls precise floating point positioning of the results in the viewport image 'layer' (that is sub-pixel translations).

 This with the '*center\_x,y*' parameter allows you to extract parts from a larger image.
-For example extracting a small 90-degree view from a larger 360 degree panorama image.
+For example, extracting a small 90-degree view from a larger 360 degree panorama image.

 *FUTURE: extracting smaller flat 'viewing' images from a 360 panorama, as well as a animation that slowly pans around those 360 degrees.*